EyasuTeshome/shifttracker/job-search/JSR-step-1-find-a-job-to-apply-for.md

 ### 1.3.
 Creating your wishlist in your Huntr board

 The two tricks to efficient job searching are consistency and retrospection.
-First, you need to apply to a consistent amount of jobs every week, and you need to be able to track the status of each job you apply to.
-Then, over time, you need to see how many jobs you applied to, at which stage of the hiring process you dropped off, and how you can improve to get your final offer.
+First you need to apply to a consistent amount of jobs every week and you need to be able to track the status of each job you apply to.
+Then over time you need to see how many jobs you applied to, at which stage of the hiring process you dropped off, and how you can improve bit by bit to get to your final offer.

 This is where Huntr comes in to help you.
-Huntr is an online platform that lets you stay consistent with your job search and allows you to retrospect carefully on every phase of your job search so that you can see what is working for you and what is not, and make improvements.
+Huntr is an online platform that helps you stay consistent with your job search and allows you to retrospect carefully on every phase of your job search so that you can see what is working for you, what is not, and make improvements.

-In Huntr boards , you can register the jobs you find, create a “wishlist” of those you want to apply for, identify those you have “applied for” and then move them if you get invited to interviews.
+In Huntr boards you can register the jobs you find, create a “wishlist” of those you want to apply for, identify those you have “applied for,” and then move them if you get invited to interviews.

 Refresh your memory about [Using Huntr to track your job search](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/using-huntr-to-track-your-job-search.md).

 **Apply what you've learned**

 1. If you haven’t created a Huntr account yet, [click here to sign up for Huntr and create your board.](https://huntr.co/microverse/signup)
-2. Using the information from Table A, select at least one ob application you want to apply for in this module —but not more than 3.
+2. Using the information from Table A, select at least one job application you want to apply for in this module, but not more than 3.
 Since you are learning the process, it’s important to take some time to study the best practices for each step and that requires time.
 If you decide that none of the job postings you have analyzed are worth it, go back to 1.1 and look for another job opening.
 3. Add the job listing you selected in the previous step to your Huntr board.
 The easiest way to do this is using the [Huntr Chrome extension](https://chrome.google.com/webstore/detail/huntr-job-search-tracker/mihdfbecejheednfigjpdacgeilhlmnf?hl=en).
 You can also add it manually.
 Refer to the [Quickstart guide](https://blog.huntr.co/huntr-quickstart-guide/#:~:text=Add%20jobs%20from%20any%20website,save%20and%20you're%20done!) if necessary.

 **Exercise template to copy:** [Step-by-step guide for submitting a job application](https://docs.google.com/document/d/1bz0Ute5_3onmFAM-coVFM7zRX4MoC-XZwq6xRSGN2E4/edit?usp=sharing).